 Planet Calypso – a scifi MMORPG that goes beyond hack-and-slash, Planet Calypso has tons of social, economic, and even political gameplay features.
 What sets it apart from other MMOs, however, is its rather controversial real-money based economy.
 In almost all free online games players can buy items with cash.
 This is true of Planet Calypso, too, but with an interesting twist: players can also sell in-game items, often for large amounts of money.
 The most expensive item ever sold is a $635,000 virtual resort.

-Nova Genesis – this is a game that is ideal for those who want to play right away or are using a laptop.
-Nova Genesis is playable on your browser, with no client download needed so you can start playing immediately.
+Felspire – this is a game that is ideal for those who want to play right away or are using a laptop.
+Felspire is playable on your browser, with no client download needed so you can start playing immediately.
 It is a full-featured fantasy MMORPG with interesting lore, tons of epic quests, unique class skills, dungeons, bosses, PvP, and more.
 The graphics are on par with modern console games and is easily the best of all the browser MMOs currently available.
-One of the most popular MMORPGs of 2015, Nova Genesis is still in its open beta testing phase.
+One of the most popular MMORPGs of 2015, Felspire is still in its open beta testing phase.

 Top MMORPG 2015: Buy to Play